Become a part of our diverse community

 You can view and purchase your books through the Viking Student System under LBCC Online Services or by going directly to the LBCC College Bookstore website.
 Books can also be purchased in the bookstores at the LAC and PCC campuses.

-Step 8: Attend the first meeting of class
+Step 10: Attend the first day of class

-You must attend the first meeting of each class.
-Students who do not attend the first day of class are subject to being dropped from without notice.
+Once enrolled, it is imperative that you the first meeting of each or your classes.
+Students who do not attend the first day of class are subject to being dropped without notice.
 If you have an emergency that may prevent you from attending the first day of class, you must notify the instructor ahead of time.
 Contacting the instructor about the missed attendance does not guarantee your placement on the class roster and is at the discretion of the instructor.

-If you are on a waitlist, you will need to attend the first day of class and receive a permission number from the instructor to complete registration.
-Students on the waitlist are not guaranteed placement on the class roster and is based on availability.
+If you are on a waitlist, you will need to attend the first day of class and request a permission number from the instructor to complete registration.
+Students on the waitlist are not guaranteed placement on the class roster and are based on availability.